mascam97/laravel-api-quotes/README.md

 - Create a custom [Artisan command](https://laravel.com/docs/8.x/artisan) to sent an email and tested it in local ([mailhog](http://localhost:8025)).
 - Implemented [Task Scheduling](https://laravel.com/docs/8.x/scheduling) to refresh the database each month and sent an email to users weekly.
 - Implemented a [Listener and an Event](https://laravel.com/docs/8.x/events) to send an email to the user when one of his quotes were rated and an [Observer](https://laravel.com/docs/8.x/eloquent#observers) in Quotes.
+- Implemented [Queue and Jobs](https://laravel.com/docs/8.x/queues) with the container Redis.

 ## Getting Started :rocket: